alhassy/repl-driven-development/README.md

 # Mini-Tutorial

 Often, while reading a README file, we will (1) copy a shell command, (2) open a terminal, and (3) paste the shell command to run it.
-We can evaluate arbitrary regions in a shell in one step via <kbd style="">C­x C­t</kbd> with:
+We can evaluate arbitrary regions in a shell in one step via <kbd style="">C─x C─t</kbd> with:

 ```emacs-lisp
    (repl-driven-development [C-x C-t] "bash")
 ```

-For example, execute <kbd style="">C­x C­t</kbd> anywhere on each line below and see results in an overlay, right by your cursor.
+For example, execute <kbd style="">C─x C─t</kbd> anywhere on each line below and see results in an overlay, right by your cursor.

 ```shell
   echo "It is $(date) and I am at $PWD, my name is $(whoami) and I have: $(ls)"